 Before You Start…

-- I encourage you to weigh your flour in metric using a kitchen scale.
-Click on the “Metric“ button at the top of the recipe to convert the ingredient measurements to metric.
-If you‘re using a cup measurement, please follow the “fluff and sprinkle“ method: Fluff your flour with a spoon, sprinkle the flour into your measuring cup, and level it off.
-Otherwise, you may scoop more flour than you need.
+- I highly encourage you to weigh your ingredients using a kitchen scale.
+For weights, click the Metric button above to convert the measurements to metric.
+If you don't have a scale, here's how to measure flour with a measuring cup: Fluff the flour with a spoon, sprinkle it into the measuring cup, and level it off.
+Otherwise, you may scoop more than you need.

 To Make the Dipping Sauce (Tentsuyu)

 - Combine ¾ cup dashi (Japanese soup stock), 3 Tbsp soy sauce, 2 Tbsp mirin, and 2 tsp sugar in a small saucepan and bring it to a boil.
-Then, lower the heat and let it simmer until the sugar is completely dissolved.
+Then, lower the heat and let it simmer until the sugar dissolves.
 Remove from the heat and set aside.

-- Cut ⅛ kabocha squash and 2 inch lotus root (renkon) into ¼-inch (6 mm) slices.
-Soak the lotus root in vinegar water (2 cups water + 1 tsp vinegar) for 5 minutes and pat dry them with paper towels.
+- Cut ⅛ kabocha squash and 2 inches lotus root (renkon) into slices ¼ inch (6 mm) thick.
+Soak the lotus root in vinegared water (2 cups water + 1 tsp vinegar) for 5 minutes.
+Pat them dry with paper towels.

-- Cut 2 king oyster mushrooms (eringi) into thin slices.
+- Cut 2 king oyster mushrooms (eringi) lengthwise into thin slices.

-- Once the ingredients are ready, add neutral oil to a deep fryer or pot to a depth of 1½ inches (3 cm) and heat to 320°F (160°C).
-Use a thermometer for precise temperature control.
+- Once you've prepared the ingredients, add about 4 cups neutral oil to a depth of 1½ inches (3 cm) to a deep fryer or pot and preheat it to 320°F (160°C).
+Use an instant-read thermometer for precise temperature control.
 To check with wooden chopsticks, dip them in the oil; when small bubbles form around the tips, the oil is ready.
 Tip: For enhanced aroma and taste, I like to add 1 part sesame oil for every 10 parts neutral oil.

 To Make the Batter